 Institution level admins will get all objects requested for the export.

 For Schedule exports, if designated admin is enabled, the schedules contained in the export are determined by which captures the admin has access rights to.
 For example, if the designated administration toggles are set to allow admins to see all unpublished captures (in addition to seeing captures published to sections in their hierarchy), the Schedule export will list all capture schedules that publish to sections in their hierarchy as well as any schedules that do not publish to any sections.

 To generate an export CSV file

-- Log in as an Administrator and click CSV, located to the right of Users.
+- Log in as an Administrator and click Imports/Exports, located to the right of Users.

-- On the CSV page, click Exports, located on the right side of the page.
+- On the Imports/Exports page, click Exports, located on the right side of the page.

-- On the Exports tab, use the drop-down list on the left side of the tab to select the type of export you want to generate (the object type you want to generate a full listing of).
+- On the Exports tab, use the Select an Export drop-down list to select the item-type export you want to generate.

-- The list on the left should automatically refresh to show the newest export on the top, including the type, status, and date/time started.
+- The list should automatically refresh to show the newest export on the top, including the type, status, and date/time started.

 - When the export is finished, the status changes to show Success/Download in the Status column.

 Use the refresh icon located on the right side of the list headings to update the list if needed.

 - Click Download for the export you want to download the file for.
 The .csv file is automatically downloaded to either the download folder or to the location specified in your browser settings.